cburkart/flask-tutorial-step-by-step/unit-1-introduction/lesson-1-introduction/video_transcript.md

-welcome to our flotsam sort of this is that by step guide will walk you through the process of creating a real tie from power website using the flask web framework
+Welcome to our Flask Tutorial.
+This is a step-by-step guide that will walk you through the process of creating a real-life Python-powered website using the Flask web framework.

-will serve really simple sending up the bombing of her implication will go up to including static files databases and templating hearings
+We'll start really simple, setting up the environment of our application and we'll go up to including the static files databases and template inheritance.

-hello my name is in the eye when I'm in the structure of
+Hello my name is Santiago and I'm an instructor at RMOTR.com

-the remoter is an online programming but can specialize in python web development and that I signed
+RMOTR is an online programming boot camp specializing in Python, web development, and data science.

-other motor you have a real classes with real teachers and classmates but you do it from the comfort of your home
+At RMOTR you have real classes with real teachers and classmates, but you do it from the comfort of your home.

-as we always say you won't be a pro basketball player she's proceeding watching the NBA gotta go out and practice
+As we always say you won't be a pro basketball player just by sitting and watching the NBA; you gotta go out and practice.

-same thing happens with programming the only way to learn is by sitting and coding
+The same thing happens with programming: the only way to learn is by sitting and coding.

-of course that's hard to do is just by yourself that's why we have built an online book come guided by a real people willing to help you
+Of course, that's hard to do just by yourself.
+That's why we've built an online boot camp guided by a real people willing to help you.

-fox is one of the most popular piped in web frameworks
+Flask is one of the most popular piped in web frameworks.
+It's used worldwide to power Cork top-level websites like Pinterest, LinkedIn, and Reddit.

-its use worldwide to Cork top level where it says IP to rest leaping I read it

-it's also one of the most popular choices to create dress play P. eyes to instruct with mobile devices on the internet thinks
+It's also one of the most popular choices to create RESTful APIs to interact with mobile devices and the Internet of Things.

-the reason we created this course is that we still are honest you've been struggling all fern over with the same copies
+The reason we created this course is that we saw our own students struggling over and over with the same topics.

-sending up an obligation understanding the concept behind it should be giving your first step with lost among many alters
+Setting up an application, understanding the concept behind HTTP, taking your first step with Flask, among many others.

-so we decided was a good idea to put it all together in the form of a comprehensive step by step tutorial
+So we decided it was a good idea to put it all together in the form of a comprehensive step-by-step tutorial.

-US we also do with our courses school focus on teaching concepts so you can then applying and all their web frameworks and ideologies
+As we also do with our courses we will focus on teaching concepts so you can then apply them to other web frameworks and technologies.

-this is our authority by explaining you dig foundations behind how the world works and HDB that protocol behind it internet
+This is where I'll start by explaining to you the foundations behind how the web works and HTTP, the protocol behind the internet.

-we will also walk you through the process of setting up your own informing you see clown nine it's only plus abandoned sees I'm kick starting your own
+We will also walk you through the process of setting up your own environment using Cloud9, installing Flask dependencies, and kickstarting your own app.

-this tutorial is to find a set of comprehensive steps but start from the most basic flask up you can build and goes us far as connecting to a real sequel database working with sonic violence and pain
+This tutorial is divided into a set of comprehensive steps that start from the most basic Flask app you can build and goes as far as connecting to a real SQL database, working with statis files, and templates.

-all the causes that you need to create your own web obligation
+All the concepts that you need to create your own web application.

-finally if you're doing this course in our fate but form learned at remote it'd come you have artistic explanations and summaries for
+Finally, if you're doing this course in our free platform, learn.rmotr.com, you'll have access to explanations and summaries for each video.

-transcripts unreal quality exercises hopes to get help where you come forth to ripple sole the sign in using clown nine I'm pushing your solution to

-building your own personal portfolio
+Transcripts and real coding exercises hosted on GitHub, where you can fork the repo, solve the assignment using Cloud9, and push your solution to keep building your own personal portfolio.

-if you're sitting a promoter you will have access to mentors and structures in case you have questions at any part of this tutorial
+If you're a student at RMOTR you will have access to mentors and instructors in case you have questions at any part of this tutorial.

-let's get started building a real live application you seem five and then plots please submit your comments and don't forget to check our courses at three motor dot com
+Let's get started building a real live application using Python and Flask, and don't forget to check out our courses at rmotr.com.